 Burglary differs from robbery in that it doesn't involve the use of force or threats towards another and taking something from them in their presence.
 Entering a store and waiting until it closes to steal an item from the jewelry case is an example of third-degree burglary.
 While many assume this offense is always a smash-and-grab job, that isn't always the case.

-Will You Go to Prison for 3rd Degree Burglary in Denver?
+Will You Go to Jail for 3rd Degree Burglary in Denver?

 Each burglary case is different.
 Penalties for conviction won't always be the same.
-Burglary in the third degree is at minimum a class 5 felony in Denver County, potentially resulting in:
+Burglary in the third degree is at minimum a class 2 misdemeanor in Denver County, potentially resulting in:

-However, if the intent of the burglary was to steal controlled substances from a pharmacy or doctor's office, a class 4 felony applies.
-This can as much as double the prison sentence and significantly increase the fine amounts.
-Felony convictions also create other hurdles.
+However, if the intent of the burglary was to steal controlled substances from a pharmacy or doctor's office, a class 1 misdemeanor applies.
+This can lead to almost a year in county jail and up to a $1K fine.
+Criminal convictions also create other hurdles.
 Trouble finding / maintaining employment, renting a place to live, and getting approved for loans are common throughout Colorado.

 Denver Burglary Lawyer